MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/report-junk-email-and-phishing-scams-in-outlook-for-iOS-and-Android.md

 - For more information about reporting messages to Microsoft, see [Report messages and files to Microsoft](report-junk-email-messages-to-microsoft.md).

   > [!NOTE]
-  > if junk email reporting has been disabled for Outlook, the option to report messages to Microsoft will not be available on iOS and Android devices.
-Messages can still be marked as **Junk** or **Phishing** and will be moved to the **Junk** folder.
+  > If junk email reporting is disabled for Outlook, the option to report messages to Microsoft won't be available on iOS and Android.
+Messages can still be reported as **Junk** or **Phishing** and will be moved to the **Junk** folder.

 ## Report spam and phishing messages in Outlook for iOS and Android

-For messages in the Inbox, or any other email folder except Junk, use the following steps to report spam and phishing messages on your iOS or Android device:
+For messages in the Inbox, or any other email folder except Junk, use the following steps to report spam and phishing messages on iOS or Android:

 1. Select one or more messages.
 2. In the top-right corner tap on the three vertical dots.
 The action menu opens.